avinash-chouhan/seg-mentor/README.md

 </div>

 ```
-purple shading - cars (segmented with GoogleNet-FCN).
+Purple shading - cars (segmented with GoogleNet-FCN).

-Groovy psychedelic car - it's cool failure mode.
-We think is reflects the lack of images of car from above in the dataset.
+Groovy psychedelic frames - a cool failure mode worth exploring.
+We think the lack of images of car from this angle in the dataset is a part of the story, what else?
 ```

 We embrace the Tensorflow framework and specifically the tf-slim API (and associated pre-trained classification nets),